freitas-labs/npm-typescript-publish/README.md

-# node-npm-typescript-prettier-eslint-jest-hotreload-hooks
+# node-npm-typescript-publish

-Spike to create a Node project built with TypeScript + Prettier + ESLint + Jest + Hotreload + Git Hooks
+Spike to publish a typescript Node package to NPM

 ---